This phase in the innovation journey is all about experimenting, prototyping, testing and making a business case for your idea.

 An introductory guide from NHS Institute for Innovation and Improvement to support the design of better experiences for patients, carers and staff.
 With supporting tools available online.

-Systems change: Engineering better care – guide and website
+Systems change: Engineering better care

 A guide from the Royal Academy of Engineering, co-produced with engineers, clinicians and healthcare leaders.
 This guide presents a framework to apply an engineering approach to health and social care transformation in service design and improvement.